syl22-00/pocketsphinx.js/README.md

 ### 3. Live demo

 The file `webapp/live.html` is an example of live recognition using the web audio API.
-For now it seems like recognition is slower than real time on my machine so it crashes after a few iterations.
+It works on Chrome, if the Web audio API actually works.
+Note that we observed the recorded audio to be silent on most (but not all) configuration we have tried.

 ### 4. Acoustic model